iftekmahmud/iftekmahmud.github.io/blog/nessus/README.md

 ## 7. Performing an Authenticated Vulnerability Scan

-AAuthenticated scans provide deeper insights by accessing Metasploitable 2’s internals, reducing false positives, and identifying issues like missing patches or outdated software.
+Authenticated scans provide deeper insights by accessing Metasploitable 2’s internals, reducing false positives, and identifying issues like missing patches or outdated software.

 ### Configuration

-1. **Create a New Scan:**
+**1. Create a New Scan:**

 - Click **New Scan** and select **Credentialed Patch Audit**.
 This template focuses on local security checks, ideal for authenticated scans.

 ![](assets/images/25.png)

-2. **Configure Basic Settings:**
+**2. Configure Basic Settings:**

 - **Name:** `Metasploitable Authenticated Scan`.
 - **Target:** Enter the IP address of Metasploitable 2 (e.g., `192.168.19.128`).

 ![](assets/images/26.png)

-3. **Add Credentials:**
+**3. Add Credentials:**

 - Navigate to the **Credentials** tab and select **SSH** under the **Host** category.
 - Set **Authentication method** to **password**.